 On June 8, 2017 the Shareholders approved and adopted the Deferred Share Unit Plan (the "DSU Plan").
-The DSU Plan has been established to enhance the Corporation's ability to attract and retain talented individuals to serve as members of the Board and to increase the proprietary interests of non-executive directors in the Corporation and to align the interests of non-executive directors with the interests of Shareholders generally.
-The DSU Plan is administered by the Board or a duly appointed committee of the Board, consisting of not less that three directors, all of whom are independent.
+The DSU Plan has been established to enhance the Corporation's ability to attract and retain talented individuals to serve as members of the Board and to increase the proprietary interests of non-executive directors with the interests of Shareholders generally.
+The DSU Plan is administered by the Board or a duly appointed committee of the Board, consisting of not less than three directors, all of whom are independent.
 In general, DSUs are granted at the discretion of the Board and are settled upon the termination of the mandate of the non-executive director as a member of the Board for any reason, including resignation or death.